Fitness

 Spanish

 All classrooms include Spanish into their cultural studies with weekly circles and activities dedicated to understanding culture, customs and traditions of Spanish-speaking countries, as well as building vocabulary and learning simple phrases for conversation.
-In the elementary program at the third and fourth year levels, students work to become more proficient and confident in their Spanish-speaking skills with opportunities to travel to Spanish-speaking restaurants, establishing a pen pal relationship with Spanish-speaking students, and sharing what they learn with the Brixham community by reading aloud in Spanish to younger students, singing, and cooking.

 Strings